-8. Talk to your spouse:

 Never lose your fight even before the battle begins.
 Do not go into depression without making an attempt to share your thoughts with your spouse.
-Talk to him about your loneliness.
-This will prompt him to share his version, his tensions or disappointments in life.
-Maybe he, too, is going through loneliness or is disappointed with his married life!
+Talk to them about your loneliness.
+This will prompt them to share their version, their tensions or disappointments in life.
+Maybe he/ she, too, is going through loneliness or is disappointed with their married life!

-[Amended text]